Federated Credential Management API

 NOTE: You can read more about the attack described here.

-6.3.2.
+7.3.2.
 Timing Attacks

 In the timing attack, the RP and IDP collude to allow the IDP to compute the (RP's origin, IDP's user identity) pair without the user’s permission.
 This attack is not deterministic: there is room for statistical error because it requires stitching together two separate pieces of information to track the user.
 However, it is important to mitigate this attack and ensure that it’s economically impractical to perform.
-In this attack, we assume that network requests do not have large fingerprinting vectors (e.g. IP addresses).
+In this attack, it is assumed that network requests do not have large fingerprinting vectors (e.g. IP addresses).
 These vary by user agent and are hard to eliminate entirely, but in general user agents are expected to address these over time.
 These bits of information tied to the network requests make the timing attack easier, making it more important to address.

 Note: this attack is described and discussed here.